fadado/shed/README.md

     # Allocate a pseudo-TTY
     TTY='true'

+This is a dockerfile Shedfile example:

+    # Names and values of a buildarg(s)
+    BUILD_ARG=( 'user=admin' )

+    # Always remove intermediate containers
+    FORCE_RM='true'

+    # Do not use cache when building the image
+    NO_CACHE='true'

+    # Always  attempt to pull a newer version of the image
+    PULL='true'

+    # Always  attempt to pull a newer version of the image
+    QUIET='true'

 All the parameters in the container Shedfile are forwarded to the `docker create` command, and the names are the same (but adapted to the _Bash_ syntax).
 The file [docs/container.shed](docs/container.shed) contains all available parameters with default values if defined.

+All the parameters in the dockerfile Shedfile are forwarded to the `docker build` command, and the names are the same (but adapted to the _Bash_ syntax).
+The file [docs/dockerfile.shed](docs/dockerfile.shed) contains all available parameters with default values if defined.

 ## Configuration